 Sure there are a lot of features to love, as we discovered in our AirPods Max review.
 Included are adaptive EQ, 3D spatial audio, powerful noise cancelation, and sensors that detect if you're wearing the headphones or not.
 But the price still stings, and they're far from what you'd call an impulse purchase.
 Fortunately there are a lot more great headphones from the likes of Sony, Bose, Beats, and other top brands.
 So here are the best AirPods Max alternatives you can buy right now.

-Sony has been absolutely killing it in the headphone department recently, and the latest WH-1000xM4 are unquestionably the one of the best pairs of headphones you can buy right now.
-The MSRP is $349, but you can often find them on sale for under $300.
+Sony has been absolutely killing it in the headphone department in recent years, and the latest WH-1000xM4 are unquestionably the one of the best pairs of headphones you can buy right now.
+The MSRP is $349, but you can regularly find them on sale for under $300.